vuejs/eslint-plugin-vue/docs/rules/jsx-uses-vars.md

+---
+pageClass: rule-details
+---
+# vue/jsx-uses-vars
-# prevent variables used in JSX to be marked as unused (vue/jsx-uses-vars)
+> prevent variables used in JSX to be marked as unused

 - :gear: This rule is included in all of `"plugin:vue/base"`, `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.